Teleport Authentication with Azure Active Directory (AD) | Teleport

 openssl req -nodes -new -x509 -keyout server.key -out server.cer

-If you are modifying the existing connector, write the YAML to a file first:
+If you are modifying the existing connector, open it in your editor:

 You will notice that Teleport has generated a